 Welcome to our five churches in the heart of beautiful north Cornwall, which together form the Camel-Allen Benefice.
 Our churches offer peace and tranquillity and a warm welcome.
-You may live in the area or be visiting on holiday and seek a few moments of peace in the middle of a busy day or you may wish to attend a service – whatever the reason for your visit we welcome you.
+You may live in the area or be visiting on holiday and seek a few moments of peace in the middle of a busy day or you may wish to attend a service – whatever the reason for your visit, we welcome you.
 We aim to share God’s love through Deed and Word; we hope this is your experience with us.

 Away from the busy tourist centres, the church of St. Julitta at Lanteglos stands peacefully in its quiet valley two miles from the centre of Camelford.
 Parts of the church date back to Norman times and it is surrounded by a beautiful churchyard that is full of wildflowers.

 In contrast, it’s “daughter” church, dedicated to St. Thomas of Canterbury, was built in the 1930’s in the centre of Camelford, just off the main carpark.
 It has a lovely simple interior with a beautiful stained-glass window.
-As well as weekly services and festivals it is a centre for social gatherings and the local foodbank operates from here on Tuesday afternoons.
+As well as monthly services and festivals it is a centre for social gatherings.

 The 13th century church of St. Adwena at Advent may seem isolated on the edge of Bodmin moor with only isolated hamlets and farmsteads in the parish, but the number of footpaths that meet at the church give clues to its earlier importance to those who worked on the land.
 Now walkers and visitors find a welcoming place to rest a while and soak in the peace of this special place that has been prayed in for generations and maybe enjoy a cuppa from the hospitality tray!